brimdata/grafana-zed-datasource/README.md

-Because Grafana defaults to plotting all numeric fields, all six appear on our chart if we let the plugin use its default Zed query (`*`) that pulls all points from the pool.
-The only setting we had to change in our panel configuration was to specify the pool name "prices2".
+Because Grafana defaults to plotting all numeric fields, all six appear on our chart if we let the plugin use its default Zed query (`*`) that pulls all points from the pool that are in the dashboard's current selected time range.
+The only change from defaults we had to make when configuring our new panel was specifying the pool name "prices2".

 ![Example with many metrics per row](https://github.com/brimdata/grafana-zed-datasource/raw/main/src/img/prices2.png)